getodk/docs/odk1-src/printer-widget.rst

   where :tc:`{intentname}` identifies the printer driver.

-  By copying and modifying the `ODK Zebra Printer Driver source code`_, and then specifying the intentname for that new driver, you can create your own customized label formats without needing to also modify Collect.
+  By copying and modifying the `ODK Zebra Printer Driver source code`_, and then specifying the intent name for that new driver, you can create your own customized label formats without needing to also modify Collect.